loanmarket/mycrm-api-sample/README.md

 Use of any sort other than `?sort=id` or `?sort=-id` will incur an additional **multiplicative** cost.

+**Recommended Action:** Avoid sorting by columns other than `id` when possible.

 #### Includes

 Use of includes such as `?include=contacts,contacts.contactAddress` will incur an additional ****multiplicative**** cost for each include.
 The deeper the include, the higher the cost.

+**Recommended Action:** Limit the use of includes where possible, particularly with search endpoints.
+It may also be possible to call a different endpoint which is closer to the required data and so doesn't require as deep an include.
+For example, rather than calling the `contact` endpoint to get a linked asset adress, use the `asset` endpoint.